Identifying the Quadrupolar Nature of Gravitational Wave Background through Space-based Missions: Identifying Quadrupolar Nature through Orbital Motion of Space Missions

 The synchronous annual rotation of both missions contributes to a linear increase in the Euler angles $\phi$ and $\psi$ at the same frequency.
 As a result, the orbital configuration varies as $\phi+\psi$ increases, while $\phi-\psi$ depends on the initial configuration.
 The orbital average is thus calculated by integrating over $\phi+\psi$ while keeping $\phi-\psi$ constant, defined as: $\langle \cdots \rangle_{\Omega} = \textstyle\int_0^{2\pi}\! \cdots \d(\phi+\psi)/(2\pi)$, resulting in

 In the aligned rotation configuration, $\cos^4(\theta/2)$ is significantly larger than $\sin^4(\theta/2)$.
 This discrepancy results in the variation of ORFs dependent on $\phi+\psi$ being less pronounced compared to the static part controlled by $\phi-\psi$.
-Conversely, in the opposite rotation configuration, where $\sin^4(\theta/2)$ matches $\cos^4(\theta/2)$ in magnitude, variations become more apparent, as illustrated in the top panel of Fig.~$3$ in the main text and Fig.~\ref{fig:LT}.
-We therefore adopt the opposite configuration with $\theta \approx 109^\circ$ for calculations and assume $\phi - \psi = 0$ initially for simplicity.
+Conversely, in the opposite rotation configuration, where $\sin^4(\theta/2)$ matches $\cos^4(\theta/2)$ in magnitude.
+This behavior is clearly illustrated in the left panel of Fig.~\ref{fig:LT}, where the four independent ORFs are plotted for both rotation configurations.
+We therefore adopt the opposite configuration with $\theta \approx 109^\circ$ for subsequent calculations and, for simplicity, set $\phi - \psi = 0$ initially.
+The right panel of Fig.~\ref{fig:LT} displays the $\gamma_{IJ}^{++}$ channel for the opposite rotation configuration, with the shaded region indicating the corresponding total variance $\Delta \gamma_{IJ}^{++}$.